drakmor/spark_player/README.md

-# Hola Player - Enhanced HTML5 Video Player
+# Spark Player - Enhanced HTML5 Video Player
-Hola Player is a web video player based on the popular video.js open source project world.
+Spark Player is a web video player based on the popular video.js open source project world.
 It supports HTML5 and Flash video.
 It supports video playback on desktops and mobile devices.
-Hola Player integrates advanced features from [holaspark.com](http://www.holaspark.com)
+Spark Player integrates advanced features from [holaspark.com](http://www.holaspark.com)

 ## Features

 - Commercial grade video player
-- Integrated Hola analytics module
+- Integrated Spark analytics module
 - Integrated bandwidth saver module
 - All the features of the original video.js
   - Custom branding (no watermark)